 Full-service agencies have enjoyed many years of success, and they'll continue to do so.
 But during hard times, clients might be more inclined to hire smaller studios or niche experts – cherry-picking what they need, when they need it.

 Don't be afraid to shout about your small size.
-Say that you're lean and adaptable.
-That you can work around their needs, not your own.
+Say that you're lean and adaptable, that you can work around their needs, not your own.
 Tell them what they want to hear: affordable, flexible services and no lengthy contracts.
 Small is powerful right now.
 Just remember to sell your skills and experience, too.

 Consider a focus

 Clients love experts.
 They're credible, reliable and can get the job done.
 During downturns, pitching yourself as an "expert" can prove lucrative.
 Are you good at one particular thing?
 Yes?
 Shout about it.
 No?
 Find something your existing clients have been asking for lately and upskill.
 For copywriters out there that means getting to grips with SEO.
-With illustrators, it might mean motion design.
-Photographers... small video clips for Instagram.
+With illustrators, it might mean motion design: photographers – small video clips for Instagram.
 Spot the opportunities and use or boost your skills to have a focus in an area that's in demand.

 Don't hang about if you've got a bite

 You've got the client interested.
 They've almost given the go-ahead.
-The last thing you want to do is give them the chance to have second thoughts.
+The last thing you want to do is provide them with the chance to have second thoughts.
 Clients often want speedy solutions.
 And they'll often go with the freelancer who is the most responsive.
 Immediately book a face-to-face meeting – whether in person or virtual.
 Because by building a relationship, the client will see there's a real person behind your brand.
 That will make it harder for them to dismiss you.
 You also want to take them down the road a little, so they invest in you and start the ball rolling.

 Be passionate and confident in your consultancy

 Don't think something is right during that initial meeting when a client is thinking about hiring you?
 Spotted something in their business that could be improved?
 Speak up.
-Tell them about it.
 But tread carefully.
 This is their baby, after all.
 And you don't yet know the politics involved – and boy, there are always politics.
 With time comes experience and you'll get better at offering on-the-spot advice during meetings.
 The point is, you need to show passion and eagerness at this early stage.
 Clients LOVE it when you bring energy and enthusiasm to the table.

 Use "we" instead of "I"